Skip to contents

 n_clust

-an integer or an integer vector specifying the requested number(s) of clusters.
+An integer vector or a single integer value specifying the requested number(s) of clusters.

 variant

-a character string specifying the variant of pam to use, by default faster.
-Available options are original, o_1, o_2, f_3, f_4, f_5 or faster.
+A character string specifying the PAM variant to use.
+Defaults to faster.
+Available options are original, o_1, o_2, f_3, f_4, f_5, or faster.
 See pam for more details.

 nstart

-an integer specifying the number of random start for the pam algorithm.
-By default, 1 (for the faster variant).
+An integer specifying the number of random starts for the PAM algorithm.
+Defaults to 1 (for the faster variant).

 cluster_only

-a boolean specifying if only the clustering should be returned from the pam function (more efficient).
+A boolean specifying whether only the clustering results should be returned from the pam function.
+Setting this to TRUE makes the function more efficient.

 algorithm_in_output

-a boolean indicating if the original output of pam should be returned in the output (TRUE by default, see Value).
+A boolean indicating whether the original output of pam should be included in the result.
+Defaults to TRUE (see Value).

 ...